reactioncommerce/reaction/README.md

     git clone https://github.com/ongoworks/reaction.git
     cd reaction
     mrt update

 ##Startup
+	meteor

+or to run with settings/dev.json

 	./bin/run

+or run with specific settings just add --settings settings/yoursettings.json

-To reset data and give you a fresh test dataset from private/data
+To reset data and give you a fresh test dataset from the reaction-commerce packages private/data

 	./bin/reset

 Browse to [http://localhost:3000](http://localhost:3000) and you should see Reaction running (sample data same as on demo site)